OWASP/owasp-mastg/tests-beta/android/MASVS-AUTH/MASTG-TEST-0x17.md

 type: [static, dynamic]
 available_since: 21
 deprecated_since: 29
-weakness: MASWE-0034
+weakness: MASWE-0044
 ---

 ## Overview

-The ["Confirm Credential Flow"](../../../Document/0x05f-Testing-Local-Authentication.md#confirm-credential-flow) (since Android 6.0) is a convenience feature to reduce the number of times that a user has to authenticate to the device (e.g. via biometrics).
-It allows the app to unlock cryptographic materials from the `AndroidKeystore` whenever users unlocked the device within the set time limits (`setUserAuthenticationValidityDurationSeconds`), otherwise the device needs to be unlocked again.

-Typically the app creates a key in the keystore with `setUserAuthenticationValidityDurationSeconds` and tries to encrypt some data with that key.

-If the user was authenticated the app will proceed to the target screen.
-Otherwise it will prompt the user to re-authenticate.

-If the app simply checks whether the user has unlocked a key or not, but the key is not actually used, e.g. to decrypt local storage or a message received from a remote endpoint, the app may be vulnerable to a local authentication bypass.
+When an app implements a ["Confirm Credential Flow"](../../../Document/0x05f-Testing-Local-Authentication.md#confirm-credential-flow), if it only verifies whether the key is unlocked without actually using it (e.g., for decrypting local storage or validating data from a remote source), it may be vulnerable to local authentication bypass.
+Attackers could use dynamic instrumentation tools like @MASTG-TOOL-0001 to intercept and manipulate the logic, falsely simulating successful authentication.

 ## Steps

-1. Reverse engineer the app (@MASTG-TECH-0014)
+1. Reverse engineer the app (@MASTG-TECH-0014).
-2. Search for uses of ConfirmCredentials and `setUserAuthenticationValidityDurationSeconds`.
+2. Search for uses of [`setUserAuthenticationRequired`](https://developer.android.com/reference/android/security/keystore/KeyGenParameterSpec.Builder#setUserAuthenticationRequired(boolean)) or  [`createConfirmDeviceCredentialIntent`](https://developer.android.com/reference/android/app/KeyguardManager#createConfirmDeviceCredentialIntent(java.lang.CharSequence,%20java.lang.CharSequence)) and [`setUserAuthenticationValidityDurationSeconds`](https://developer.android.com/reference/android/security/keystore/KeyGenParameterSpec.Builder#setUserAuthenticationValidityDurationSeconds(int)).

 ## Observation